 Cruise to Alaska and West Coast Parks

 The second part of the itinerary reaches the USA territory among incredible trees, such as sequoia, fir, maple and alder.
-Most of these plants, besides being particularly long-lived, are among the highest in the world.
+Many of these trees, along with being particularly old, are some of the tallest in the world.
 They remain protected within national parks in the States of Oregon and California.
-During the tour, you will see the huge spruce trees of the Ecola State Park, the Douglas fir trees of the Tillamouk State Forest, the Siuslaw National Forest and the tallest pine in the world, at Rogue River National Forest in Oregon.
-In California the sequoia, also among the highest plants on the planet, in the parks of the North, with the famous “General Sherman” and “General Grant” in the Sequoia and King Canyon National Parks in the South.
-They have an age between 2300 and 2700 years!
+During the tour, you will see the huge spruce trees of the Ecola State Park, the Douglas fir trees of the Tillamouk State Forest and Siuslaw National Forest, and the tallest pine in the world at Rogue River National Forest in Oregon.
+In California, the great sequoia – also among the tallest trees on the planet – line the parks of the North, with the famous “General Sherman” and “General Grant” in the Sequoia & Kings Canyon National Parks in the South.
+These magnificent species live between 2,300 and 2,700 years old!